 The sun is a consistent and reliable source of energy that provides eco-friendly power to cover all our needs.
 Looking at the current demand, the future of solar energy seems pretty bright.

 In recent years, development in the field of solar energy has been steadily rising.
-But up until 2018, only 2% of the total energy produced in the USA came from solar energy.
-This energy is highly efficient in terms of cost-effective production, maintenance, as well as durability.
-It might look like the switch to solar is taking its sweet time, but the change has been quite rapid when compared to the previous years.
+But up until 2018, only 2% of the total energy produced in the U.S.A. came from solar energy.
+This energy is highly efficient in terms of cost-effective production, maintenance, and durability.
+It might look like the switch to solar is taking its sweet time, but the change has been relatively rapid compared to the previous years.

-Companies are switching to solar and even residential homeowners and schools have begun to realize the many benefits.
-There are many projections available regarding the future of solar by as early as 2025.
+Companies are switching to solar, and even residential homeowners and schools have begun to realize the many benefits.
+America has numerous solar energy companies so far.
+Many projections are available regarding the future of solar futures study by as early as 2025.

-Today, we’re going to discuss the current state of solar, its challenges, and the things to look forward to in the world of solar.
+Today, we’re going to discuss the current state of solar, its challenges, and the things to look forward to in the world of solar future.

 The Current State of Solar Energy

-The California state of the U.S.A. is leading in terms of solar energy.
-It boasts of 17% of its total energy being produced via solar and is home to a vast majority of solar installations.
-With states like North Carolina, Arizona, Nevada, and many more following the lead, it is comforting to know that we have for a bright future ahead fueled by clean energy.
+California state the U.S.A. is leading in terms of solar energy.
+It boasts 17% of its total energy is produced via solar and is home to most solar installations.
+With states like North Carolina, Arizona, Nevada, and many more following the lead, it is comforting to know that we have a bright future fueled by clean energy.

 Like the two sides of a coin, everything has its pros and cons.
 Similarly, it is necessary to discuss the challenges of solar energy.
 Though solar energy has benefits, such as being low-maintenance and affordable, there are still some challenges.
-Such obstacles can lead to delay in solar power being the primary energy choice.
+Such obstacles can lead to delays in the primary energy choice of solar power.

-The bitter truth of why most people don’t have solar panels as the first choice is because they don’t look aesthetically pleasing.
+The bitter truth of why most people don’t have solar panels as their first choice is that they don’t look aesthetically pleasing.

 Most people dislike having these large solar panels covering their roofs or lawn area.
 Besides, the look varies depending on the type of panel.